 A Quick History of Underground

-- Underground was founded in 2009 by Chris, Pauli, Lauren, Jess G. and Mark, all writing students at Edith Cown University, Perth
+- Underground was founded in 2009 by Chris, Pauli, Lauren, Jess G, and Mark, who were all studying together at Edith Cowan University in Perth

-- As their degrees finished and their lives moved on, only Chris and Jess G. were left at Underground, and in mid-2011 they recruited some more student editors to help with the ‘zine: Jemimah, Kia, Rob and E
+- As their degrees finished and their lives moved on, only Chris and Jess G were left at Underground so they recruited a new team of editors to help with the zine: Jemimah, Kia, Rob and E.

-- At the end of 2012 Chris moved to South Korea to pursue teaching and Jess G. moved to London to travel and the other editors dispersed to different things; Underground was left for several years
+- At the end of 2012, Chris moved to South Korea to pursue teaching and Jess G moved to London to travel as the other editors dispersed to explore various different things; Underground was left for several years.

-- In late 2014 Jemimah revived Underground, updating the Facebook, Twitter and website and getting the word out that Underground was back!
+- In late 2014 Jemimah revived Underground, updating Facebook, Twitter and the website to let the world know Underground was back!

-- She then recruited several writing students from ECU, and after a few shuffles there are now six of us: Dylan, Shelley, Jess G., Jess Rae and Kate, and Editor-in-Chief Jemimah
+- She then recruited several writing students and after a few shuffles there are now six of us: Dylan, Shelley, Jess G, Jess Rae, Kate, and our Editor-in-Chief Jemimah